Summer is here and many children are heading off to camp. Parents can follow this Asthma Care Checklist if their child with asthma is going to camp.

 Your child can be involved in the meeting.
 Topics to discuss include:

-Peak flow use (when appropriate), including technique and the use of peak flow zones.
+Peak flow use (if your child has one), including technique and the use of peak flow zones

-Actions to take when asthma symptoms occur or peak flows are in the yellow or red zones.
+Actions to take when asthma symptoms occur and/or peak flows are in the yellow or red zones

 Use of a metered-dose inhaler and spacer at camp, including the correct technique